SParb/cork-cat-cafe/README.md

 ## Features

+-Using the bootstrap framework the whole website and pages are responsive and are easy to use and navigate on mobile and desktop devices.

 - See our hero image and short introduction.
 See the responsive navigation bar always stuck at the top of the web pages.

   ![home](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/homepage.png)

-- See photos and details of the cats you’ll meet
+- See photos and details of the cats you’ll meet.

   ![gallery](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/gallery.png)

-- Learn about who we are and our menu and opening times
+- Learn about who we are and our menu and opening times.

   ![about1](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/about-cards.png)
   ![about2](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/about-cards2.png)